WolfTech-Innovations/cybr/README.md

 ---

-**Note**: Cybr is not affiliated with or endorsed by Debian, KDE, Plasma Mobile, Liquorix, Valve, Discord, or any upstream projects.
+**Note**: Cybr is not affiliated with or endorsed by Debian, GNOME, Phosh, Liquorix, Valve, Discord, or any upstream projects.
 All trademarks belong to their respective owners.
 Steam and the Steam logo are trademarks of Valve Corporation.

 **Made with ❤️ for the handheld gaming community**